gravitational/teleport-plugins/access/jirabot/INSTALL-JIRA-CLOUD.md

 - Jira Server or Jira Cloud installation with an owner privileges, specifically to setup webhooks, issue types, and workflows.

 ### Create an access-plugin role and user within Teleport
-First off, using an exsiting Teleport Cluster, we are going to create a new Teleport User and Role to access Teleport.
+First off, using an existing Teleport Cluster, we are going to create a new Teleport User and Role to access Teleport.

 #### Create User and Role for access.
-Log into Teleport Authenticaiont Server, this is where you normally run `tctl`.
+Log into Teleport Authentication Server, this is where you normally run `tctl`.
 Don't change the username and the role name, it should be `access-plugin` for the plugin to work correctly.

 _Note: if you're using other plugins, you might want to create different users and roles for different plugins_.